-1. Environmental Health and Safety Committee: will assist with the development of safety procedures and recommendations for the use of hazardous chemicals on campus, particularly in laboratories and research facilities.

-- 2. Medical and Post-Exposure Monitoring: the medical status of employees who work with various substances that pose potential health risks will be monitored. - 3.
+- 1. Environmental Health and Safety Committee: will assist with the development of safety procedures and recommendations for the use of hazardous chemicals on campus, particularly in laboratories and research facilities. - 2.
+Medical and Post-Exposure Monitoring: the medical status of employees who work with various substances that pose potential health risks will be monitored. - 3.
 Hazard Identification: all hazardous chemicals will be properly labeled with the chemical name and appropriate warnings.
-Material Safety Data Sheets (MSDS) will be maintained for all chemicals used on campus at the user department and the Office of Environmental Safety and Health. - 4.
+Safety Data Sheets (SDS) will be maintained for all chemicals used on campus at the user department and the Office of Environmental Safety and Health. - 4.
 Engineering Controls: lists of the equipment available on campus, the conditions for use of this equipment, and the testing and repair procedures for each type of control will be maintained by the user department. - 5.
-Emergency Safety Equipment: safety equipment used in laboratories and the inspection and maintenance procedures will be periodically monitored by the Safety Officer and routinely monitored by persons designated by the department chairperson. - Employee Information and Training: campus personnel will be trained in the safe use of hazardous chemicals by user departments with assistance from the Safety Officer. - 7.
-Record Keeping: specific employee and laboratory records will be maintained in accordance to 29 CFR 1910.20 and additional records will be kept as necessary to comply with other applicable requirements. - 8.
-Laboratory Safety Guidelines: specific employer/employee responsibilities, standard operating procedures and laboratory emergency procedures will be developed by the Environmental Health and Safety Committee and disseminated by department chairpersons.
+Emergency Safety Equipment: safety equipment used in laboratories and the inspection and maintenance procedures will be periodically monitored by the Environmental Safety and Health Department and routinely monitored by persons designated by the department chairperson. - 6.
+Employee Information and Training: campus personnel will be trained in the safe use of hazardous chemicals by user departments with assistance from the Environmental Safety and Health Department. - 7.
+Record Keeping: specific employee and laboratory records will be maintained in accordance with 29 CFR 1910.20 and additional records will be kept as necessary to comply with other applicable requirements. - 8.
+Laboratory Safety Guidelines: specific employer/employee responsibilities, standard operating procedures and laboratory emergency procedures will be developed by the Environmental Health and Safety Committee and disseminated by department chairpersons. - 9.
+Waste Disposal: all waste generated in the laboratory will be disposed of in accordance with local, state, and federal regulations.